-As per the Hydro Legacy Fund Policy #2018-01, the Weighted Average Yield to Maturity (WAYM) is determined annually, by the Investment Committee, based on advice from the external Investment Manager on the performance to date of the overall investment portfolio and expected future market conditions.
+As per the Hydro Legacy Fund Policy #2018-01, the Weighted Average Yield to Maturity (WAYM) is determined annually, by the Investment Committee, based on advice from the Investment Manager on the performance to date of the overall investment portfolio and expected future market conditions.
 Establishing a benchmark rate for the purpose of accruing unrealized earnings for the Hydro Legacy Reserve Fund, will help avoid significant reconciliations in future years.

-For 2020, included in Table 2, the Growth Income Investments resulted in a 4.0% WAYM, which will be recorded as a year-end accrual for the Hydro Legacy Reserve Fund.
-The 2020 projected WAYM benchmark was projected at 4.0%.
-The Investment Committee reviewed the investment portfolio for the period of 2020-2025, inclusive, and it was determined, with input and expertise from the investment manager, that though the next year or two may be volatile in the market, an overall average yield of 4.0% during the time frame is a realistic and attainable goal.
-The Investment Income Stabilization Reserve will be utilized to smooth out the fluctuations in the coming years.
+For 2024, included in Table 2, the Growth Income Investments resulted in a 4.0% WAYM, which will be recorded as a year-end accrual for the Hydro Legacy Reserve Fund.
+The 2025 projected WAYM benchmark is recommended too be set at 4.0%.
+The Investment Committee reviewed the investment portfolio for the period of 2024-2029, inclusive, and it was determined, with input and expertise from the Investment Manager, that an overall average yield of 4.0% during the time frame is an aggressive, yet attainable goal.
+Projections into 2029 show that there is both an ability, and a need to meet this target to maintain the County's current operations, and used to possibly combat increasing rates of inflation.
+Maintaining a positive balance in the Investment Income Stabilization Reserve is critical, as it will be utilized to smooth out the fluctuations in the coming years.

-It is critical to note that earnings are not realized on the growth market portfolio until the related investment matures or is liquidated.
-After consultation with our investment manager in 2020, it was determined that there were no opportunities to adjust the investment portfolio.
-It should be noted, however, that in April 2021 the Investment Committee met with our investment manager and it was determined to be a beneficial time to liquidate a growth principal protected note tied to the S&P/TSX 60 index, with a principal of \$10 million and a maturity date of February, 2022.
-This liquidation resulted in realized income of approximately \$3 million.
-The original principal and the realized income were then reinvested in a similar principal protected note.
+It is important to note that earnings are not realized on the growth market portfolio until the related investment matures or is liquidated.
+As previously mentioned, in January 2024, the Investment Committee met with our Investment Manager and it was determined to be a beneficial time to liquidate one growth principal protected note, with a principal of \$15 million.
+This note was set to mature at the beginning of 2026.
+The liquidation resulted in realized income of \$2.59 million.
+The original principal was then reinvested into a similar seven-year principal protected note.
 By liquidating this investment, the County was able to realize returns, while maintaining diversification.
-This sale also allowed the County to minimize the risk of losing any of the upside that may occur should there be a downside in the economy before the liquidation date in 2022.
-The County, with the input of the investment manager, will continue to monitor the market conditions in 2021 in order to ensure the County is maximizing its returns (in compliance with the Cash Management and Investment Policy).
+This sale also allowed the County to minimize the risk of losing any of the upside that may occur should there be a downside in the economy before the liquidation date in 2026.